BERT Goes Shopping: Comparing Distributional Models for Product Representations: Experiments

 \subsection{Experiment \#1: Next Event Prediction}

-We choose Next Event Prediction (NEP) as our first evaluation task for ProdBERT.
-NEP is a standard way to evaluate the quality of product representations~\cite{letham2013sequential,CasellesDupr2018Word2vecAT}: briefly, NEP consists in predicting the next action the shopper is going to perform given her past actions.
-Hence, in the case of ProdBERT, we mask the last item of every session and fit the sequence as input to a pre-trained ProdBERT model (this is similar to the standard word prediction task for cloze sentences in the NLP literature~\cite{petroni2019language}).
-Provided with the model's output sequence, we take the top~\textit{K} most likely values for the masked token, and perform comparison with the true interaction.
-As for~\textit{prod2vec}, we perform the NEP task by following industry best practices~\cite{10.1145/3298689.3347041,BianchiSIGIReCom2020}: given a trained~\textit{prod2vec}, we take all the before-last items in a session to construct a session vector by averaging their embedding vectors, and use k-NN to predict the last item\footnote{Previous experiments using LSTM in NEP~\cite{10.1145/3383313.3411477} showed some improvements over k-NN; however, the differences are not significant enough to narrow the gap we have found between~\textit{prod2vec} and ProdBERT.
-Hence, k-NN is chosen in this work for consistency with the standards in the relevant literature.}.
-Following industry standards,~\textit{nDCG@K}~\cite{mitra2018an} is the chosen metric\footnote{We also tracked~\textit{HR@10}, but given insights were similar, we omitted it for brevity in what follows.} with $K=10$, and all tests ran on 10,000 testing cases (test set is randomly sampled first, and then shared across ProdBERT and~\textit{prod2vec} to guarantee a fair comparison).
+Next Event Prediction (NEP) is our first evaluation task, since it is a standard way to evaluate the quality of product representations~\cite{letham2013sequential,CasellesDupr2018Word2vecAT}: briefly, NEP consists in predicting the next action the shopper is going to perform given her past actions.
+Hence, in the case of Prod2BERT, we mask the last item of every session and fit the sequence as input to a pre-trained Prod2BERT model\footnote{Note that this is similar to the word prediction task for cloze sentences in the NLP literature~\cite{petroni2019language}.}.
+Provided with the model's output sequence, we take the top $K$ most likely values for the masked token, and perform comparison with the true interaction.
+As for~\textit{prod2vec}, we perform the NEP task by following industry best practices~\cite{BianchiSIGIReCom2020}: given a trained~\textit{prod2vec}, we take all the before-last items in a session to construct a session vector by average pooling, and use kNN to predict the last item\footnote{Previous work using LSTM in NEP~\cite{10.1145/3383313.3411477} showed some improvements over kNN; however, the differences cannot explain the gap we have found between~\textit{prod2vec} and Prod2BERT.
+Hence, kNN is chosen here for consistency with the relevant literature.}.
+Following industry standards,~\textit{nDCG@K}~\cite{mitra2018an} with $K=10$ is the chosen metric\footnote{We also tracked~\textit{HR@10}, but given insights were similar, we omitted it for brevity in what follows.}, and all tests ran on $10,000$ testing cases (test set is randomly sampled first, and then shared across Prod2BERT and~\textit{prod2vec} to guarantee a fair comparison).